 Career Services for Employers

 Are you looking for employees who are proving their medal through the rigors of college course work?
 Might you be interested in hosting an intern?
-Contact the MSC Career Development Coordinator to find out more about promoting a job opening and other career services available to employers.
+Contact the MSC Career Counselor to find out more about promoting a job opening and other career services available to employers.
 Also check out the University of Alaska Anchorage College Central Network Services.
 As soon as you register your organization, you may begin posting jobs, and search resumes or portfolios (contingent upon approval and access level).

 We can also assist with identifying informal work-based learning experiences where students apply what they are learning in their academic programs to real life situations.
 Over 25,000 Internships are posted through Student Central and can be searched by title, keyword, company name, city, state, and/or zip code.
 Employers can also register for an account and post Internships.
-Please contact the Career Development Coordinator to further explore Internship opportunities at Mat-Su College.
+Please contact the Career Counselor to further explore Internship opportunities at Mat-Su College.